 - Use condoms.
 Use a condom every time you have vaginal, anal, or oral sex.
 Read this fact sheet from the Centers for Disease Control and Prevention (CDC) on how to use condoms correctly.

 - Don’t inject drugs.
-But if you do, use only clean needles and equipment and don’t share your equipment with others.
+But if you do, use only sterile drug injection equipment and water and never share your equipment with others.

 I am HIV positive but my partner is HIV negative.
 How can I protect my partner from HIV?

+Take HIV medicines daily.
 Treatment with HIV medicines (called antiretroviral therapy or ART for short) helps people with HIV live longer, healthier lives.
-ART can’t cure HIV infection but it can reduce the amount of HIV in an HIV-infected person’s body.
+ART can’t cure HIV infection but it can reduce the amount of HIV in the body.
 Having less HIV in your body will reduce your risk of passing HIV to your partner during sex.
 For added protection, you can also talk to your partner about taking PrEP.

 Are HIV medicines used in other situations to prevent HIV infection?